 hypergeometric-distribution

 The hypergeometric distribution is a discrete probability distribution that describes the likelihood of obtaining a specific number of successes in a sample drawn without replacement from a finite population.
-Unlike the binomial distribution, where the probability of success remains constant, the hypergeometric distribution accounts for the changing probabilities as items are drawn from the population.
-This distribution is particularly useful in scenarios such as card games or lottery systems, where the composition of the population affects the outcomes.
-Understanding the hypergeometric distribution is essential for data scientists and statisticians when analyzing sampling without replacement situations.
+Unlike the binomial distribution, where the probability of success remains constant, the hypergeometric distribution accounts for the changing probabilities as items are drawn.
+This distribution is particularly useful in scenarios such as card games or quality control, where the composition of the population affects the outcomes.
+Understanding the hypergeometric distribution allows data scientists to model situations where sampling without replacement is crucial for accurate probability calculations.

 Understanding The Hypergeometric Distribution